ooeunz/programmers/README.md

 # Programmers
-for study algorithm with python
+for study algorithm with python.
 I'm studying with 20 person study members.